kdevay/odin-linkedlist/README.md

 - pop - removes the last element from the list
 - contains(value) - returns true if the value (arg) is in the list (else false).
 - find(value) - returns the index of the node containing arg value (null if not found).
-- toString - represents your LinkedList objects as strings, so you can print them out and preview them in the console.
+- toString - represents your LinkedList objects as strings
-   The format should be: ( value ) -> ( value ) -> ( value ) -> null
+   format: *value -> value -> value -> null*
+- insertAt(value, index) - inserts a new node of 'value' at given index
+- removeAt(index) - removes node at given index